allenai/lighthouse/README.md

 ```
 ## Installation
 ### Dataset Download
-Note that this dataset is large. approximately 500 GB storage space is required for the full dataset.
-Individual tiles (1 degree by 1 degree) can also be downloaded rather than whole dataset.
+Note that the full dataset requires approximately 500 GB of storage space.
 The dataset is stored in a public Google Cloud Storage bucket at:
 ```
 gs://ai2-coastlines/v1/data
 ```